Spring Garden Revival

 Understanding Thatch Buildup in Matteson’s Heavy Clay Soils

-Matteson’s lawns are predominantly established on Drummer silty clay loam, a heavy clay soil series identified by the USDA Web Soil Survey.
+Matteson’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
 These soils are poorly drained, with a high water table in spring and an alkaline pH (7.0-8.5), which slows microbial activity and organic matter decomposition.
 The result is a tendency for thatch—a dense layer of undecomposed stems and roots—to accumulate more rapidly than in well-drained soils.
 Illinois’ humid summers promote vigorous Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further limit decomposition.
 A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound: poor drainage is exacerbated, air movement to roots is restricted, and fungal diseases become more prevalent.
-Visual indicators that dethatching is needed include:
+Key indicators that dethatching is needed include:

 Matteson Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas